External Respiration Vs Internal Respiration

 1. Pulmonary Ventilation: The Mechanics of Breathing

 This is the process of physically moving air into and out of the lungs.
 It involves the contraction and relaxation of respiratory muscles, primarily the diaphragm and intercostal muscles.
 During inhalation, the diaphragm contracts and flattens, increasing the volume of the thoracic cavity.
 This decrease in pressure draws air into the lungs.
-Exhalation is a largely passive process, where the diaphragm and intercostal muscles relax, reducing the thoracic cavity volume and increasing pressure, forcing air out of the lungs.
+But exhalation is a largely passive process, where the diaphragm and intercostal muscles relax, reducing the thoracic cavity volume and increasing pressure, forcing air out of the lungs.
 The efficiency of pulmonary ventilation is influenced by factors such as lung compliance (how easily the lungs expand), airway resistance (how easily air flows through the airways), and surface tension within the alveoli (tiny air sacs in the lungs).

 2. Diffusion across the Alveolar-Capillary Membrane: The Gas Exchange